Cultivating a Culture of Entrepreneurial Mindset and Undergraduate Research

 Project Title: Robotic navigation with passive and active sensors

-Human – robot teaming has been researched by organizations such as AAAI (American Association for Artificial Intelligence) and is a research topic for graduate studies at many top research focused universities our students might go on to attend in the future.
-CSU Chico has a mechatronics, an industrial automation, and computer science majors in our college, but true human – robot tasking requires interdisciplinary teams of students from two or of these majors to take on an ambitious goal like demonstrating how human - robot teaming can solve a real-world problem.
-The huge challenge is broken down in this course into minimum, target, and optimal technology goals for robot navigation and interaction to achieve an autonomous or semi-autonomous task using ROS (Robot Operating System) and practices learned prior to the Exercise #5 proposal that includes a specific CURE-E human – robot teaming goal the student must state clearly and support with results.
-Given the constraints of six weeks to work on the CURE-E goal they are not expected to fully achieve the human – robot teaming goal (although that might be possible), but they all must show how demonstratable technology they develop can be used to achieve the CURE-E goal with more time and resources.
+Human – robot teaming has been researched by organizations such as AAAI (American Association for Artificial Intelligence) and is a research topic for graduate studies at top research focused universities our students might go on to attend in the future.
+CSU Chico has mechatronics, industrial automation, and computer science majors in our college, but true human – robot tasking requires interdisciplinary teams of students from two or more of these majors to take on an ambitious goal like demonstrating how human - robot teaming can solve a real-world problem.
+The huge challenge is broken down in this course into minimum, target, and optimal technology goals for robot navigation and interaction to achieve an autonomous or semi-autonomous task using ROS (Robot Operating System) and practices learned prior to their team project proposal that includes a specific CURE-E human – robot teaming goal the student must state clearly and support with results.
+Given the constraints of six weeks to work on the CURE-E goal they are not expected to fully achieve all aspects of their human – robot teaming goal, but they all must show how demonstratable technology they develop can be used to achieve the CURE-E goal with more time and resources.

 Portrait of Dr. Sam Siewert